wtttc/ApkSizeCheck/README.md

     ```

-3. cd into the absolute path, run the py script with
+3. cd into the absolute path, run the apkcompare.py script with

     ```